theheking/babs-rna-seq-2024/practical_overview/Week5_Alignment.md

 ===================================
 There are a few files we need to perform the first step of Kallisto

-- Reference transcriptome: A file of all the known trasncripts of the human genome
+- Reference transcriptome: A file of all the known transcripts of the human genome
 - Reference annotations: A file with information on the location and structure of the genes in the human genome and a file with chromosome details.

 We will now use Kallisto's indexing function to prepare the transcriptome for analysis.
 The "Index" is a lookup table for the transcriptome that allows it to be more easily searched by Kallisto.
-First let's organize our files by creating a new directory to hold our kallisto work.
+First, let's organize our files by creating a new directory to hold our kallisto work.

-    $ mkdir -p /srv/scratch/[your_zID]/kallisto_human_ref/
+    $ mkdir -p /srv/scratch/zID/kallisto_human_ref/

 First, we must download the reference files from (https://asia.ensembl.org/info/data/ftp/index.html) using `wget`